BritishYouthBandAssociation/OrgAdmin/README.md

 - [Setup](#setup)

 ## General Information
-This repository is for any code and features that are generic and applicabele to every site that we generate.
-No site-specific files, colours or configurations should be committed.
+This repository contains the code for the Organisation Admin website.

 ## Technologies Used
 - JavaScript